03471968769/apnacollege/README.md

 # apnacollege
-this is my first repositry
+This is My First Repository
+Auther Zubbi stark